mmistakes/minimal-mistakes/about/index.md

 <img src="/images/profile_pic_anna.jpg" alt="Anna Marzecova" max-width="50%" height="auto" align="left" hspace="10" vspace="10">

 I am interested in neurocognitive and -modulary mechanisms of attention and decision-making under uncertainty.
-In the current project, I explore how Bayesian estimates about uncertainty guide attention using computational modelling in combination with electroencephalography and pupillometry.
+In the current project, I explore how Bayesian estimates about uncertainty guide attention using computational modeling in combination with electroencephalography and pupillometry.

 My research is supported by an FWO (Research Foundation – Flanders) post-doctoral fellowship.